section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 - CSS Deletion: Deleting CSS styles is made more comfortable, styled-components make it clear which component is unused, and deleting such components automatically deletes all styles related to that component.

-The above is some benefits of using styled-components as your preferred choice of CSS-in-JS solutions.
+The above are some benefits of using styled-components as your preferred choice of CSS-in-JS solutions.
 You can view how styled-components handle CSS in JavaScript from [here](https://github.com/styled-components/styled-components#example), and you can also follow this [guide](https://www.styled-components.com/docs/basics#installation) to installing styled-components in your React application.

 3. Styletron: Styletron is another CSS-in-JS library that works with plain JS, React, and other frontend frameworks.